crmtogether/HTMLEditor/README.md

 # HTMLEditor
-Add in the ability to make a multiline text field a WYSIWYG editable field
+Add in the ability to make a multiline text field a WYSIWYG editable field in Sage CRM